-Federal Direct Loan Program are loans that are referred to as Stafford Loans.
-These loans are provided by the Federal Government to help students cover the cost of higher education.
-The Department of Education offers to eligible students either the Direct

-Subsidized loans (need based) or the Direct Unsubsidized Loans (non-need based).
+Federal Student Loan Program are loans provided by the Federal Government to help students cover the cost of higher education.
+The Department of Education is the lender and offers to eligible students the Direct Subsidized loans (need based) and the Direct Unsubsidized Loans (non-need based).
 Interest accrues on the Direct Unsubsidized Loan once it has disbursed to the student's account.
 Both the Subsidized and Unsubsidized loans go into repayment 6 months after the student ceases to be enrolled in at least half-time (6 credits).
+Direct PLUS Loans are available to parents of dependent undergraduate students, if they apply for the loan.
+Eligibility is not based upon financial need, but a credit check is required.